 - Sliding Scale of Idealism Versus Cynicism: Quite literally a case of Depending on the Writer.
 Graffin's lyrics tend to fall more on the cynical side, while Gurewitz's tend to be more on the idealistic side.
 However, there are exceptions to this; and from both writers, no less.

 - The Something Song: "God Song", "Punk Rock Song"

 - Sophisticated as Hell: "Fuck You" maintains the lyrics writing style while dropping the F-bombs.

 - You can even get cerebral if you want to

 Make a radical assessment that sticks like glue

 Is say "fuck you!"

 - Spelling Song: "The Empire Strikes First"

-- They Call Me Mister Tibbs: Brett Gurewitz.
-Subverted in which not everyone uses "Mr. Brett" (which in itself is a subversion, in combining the trope with First Name Basis), and he himself doesn't seem to mind.
+- They Call Me MISTER Tibbs!: Brett Gurewitz.
+Subverted since everyone uses "Mr. Brett" (which in itself is a subversion, by combining the trope with First-Name Basis); he himself doesn't seem to mind.

 - Verbal Tic: Before a solo, Greg tends to yell "One two!" or "Let's go!"